 Blythe A. Corbett, Ph.D. : SENSE Lab Director

-Dr. Corbett joined the Vanderbilt faculty in August 2010 and is currently an Associate Professor in the Department of Psychiatry and Behavioral Sciences, and Investigator with the Vanderbilt Kennedy Center.
+Dr. Corbett joined the Vanderbilt faculty in August 2010 and is currently a Professor in the Department of Psychiatry and Behavioral Sciences, and Investigator with the Vanderbilt Kennedy Center.
 She is a licensed clinical psychologist specializing in pediatric neuropsychology.

 Dr. Corbett’s Primary Contributions to Science: